Nmounce/fourth-mountain/README.md

 ## Description

-4th MT/N\ is the brain-child of Nikki Mounce, standing in as a personal Portfolio fo work, branded under a business name.
+4th MT/N\ is the brain-child of myself, Nikki Mounce, standing in as a personal Portfolio to showcase my work in web development.
 ![](images/preview.gif)

 ## Table of Contents